 If you've been to any appliance stores recently, you may have been surprised to see a number of ovens with steam capabilities.
 These aren't esoteric brands; these are ovens being sold to the general public and offered in the "affordable luxury brand" lines like Bosch and Jenn-Air.
 It seems that steam ovens are the big new thing in home kitchen appliances.

 Not all modernist cuisine tools and techniques are useful or helpful to the home cook.
-But even if you never buy a sous vide circulator or whipping siphon, you can still benefit from the philosophy of modernist cuisine, which is that science and critical thinking skills will improve your cooking on pretty much every level.
+But even if you never buy a sous vide circulator or whipping siphon, you can still benefit from the philosophy of modernist cuisine, which is that science and critical thinking skills will improve and simplify your cooking.
 Whether you want cooking to be easier, more creative, more fun, or some combination of all of these, modernist cuisine can help.